korlinn/js_mentoring_kyiv_2016/README.md

 Also, in project present file .env.example and you may rename it to .env

+## Start All

+Start whole project for production.
+> npm start

 ## Build Frontend

 For build frontend webpack has used.
-There are two npm tasks for its.

-1. Build for prodaction
+1. Build for prodaction.
-> npm front_build
+> npm run front_build

-2. Build for development with watch
+2. Build for development with watch.
-> npm front_watch
+> npm run front_watch

 ## Start server

-1. simple start
+1. Start server for prosuction.
-> npm server_start
+> npm run server_start

-2. start with watch
-> npm server_watch

-3.  start with watch in debug mode
+2. Start server for development with watch and in debug mode.
-> npm server_watchdebug
+> npm run server_watchdebug

-## Start All Project

-> npm start

 # Description of implementation